Bayesian shrinkage priors for penalized synthetic control estimators in the presence of spillovers: Introduction

 \section{Introduction}

-Evaluating the impact of policy interventions is a key area of focus for economists, public health researchers, and policymakers.
-However, such interventions often produce unintended effects on units not directly targeted.
-For instance, Philadelphia's excise tax on sugar-sweetened and artificially sweetened beverages reduced sales within the city but increased sales in neighboring counties~\citep{roberto_association_2019}.
-Similarly, the legalization of recreational marijuana in Colorado and Washington not only lowered certain crime rates within these states, but also in neighboring states where it remained illegal~\citep{wu_spillover_2020}.
+Evaluating the impact of policy interventions remains a central goal in economics and public health.
+However, policies often have unintended effects that extend beyond their intended targets.
+For example, Philadelphia's excise tax on sugar-sweetened and artificially sweetened beverages~(SSB) reduced purchases within the city, but coincided with increases in neighboring areas, a likely sign of cross-border shopping~\citep{roberto_association_2019}.
+Similar patterns have been documented in classical applications, such as Germany's reunification and California's tobacco control program, where nearby areas experienced unintended spillover effects despite not being directly targeted.

-Despite the potential for spillover effects, many studies evaluating policy impacts have used neighboring units as controls, as they often share similar characteristics (e.g., demographics, socioeconomic factors) with the treated units.
-However, including controls that may have been indirectly affected by the intervention can bias causal effect estimates.
-This occurs because such controls no longer accurately represent the hypothetical characteristics of the treated units had the intervention not occurred, resulting in biased estimates.
-This issue is relevant for two commonly used methods, difference-in-differences (DiD) and synthetic control (SC), whose accuracy depends on the assumption that controls are not affected.
+These spillover effects pose challenges for causal inference, particularly when neighboring units -- commonly used as controls due to demographic and socioeconomic similarities with the treated -- are themselves indirectly affected.
+If included in the analysis, such controls no longer represent valid counterfactuals (e.g., what the treated area's outcome would have been without the intervention), potentially leading to biased estimates of the treatment effect.
+This issue arises in both the difference-in-differences~(DiD)~\citep{ashenfelter_estimating_1978} and synthetic control~(SC)~\citep{abadie_economic_2003} methods, which rely on the assumption that control units remain unaffected by the treatment.
+Throughout the manuscript, we use the term ``treatment'' interchangeably with ``intervention'' or ``policy,'' and ``spillover'' with ``contamination'' or ``interference.''